FoxCertified/foxdora-44-fedora-post-install-script/README.md

  - User choice: Install the Nvidia drivers, GTX 800/900/10/16 and RTX20/30/40/50 Supported.

 #### Quality of Life
- - Helpful system utilities, such as BTRFS Assistant, are installed to assist in minimizing future terminal usage.
+ - Helpful system utilities are installed to assist in minimizing future terminal usage.
+   - BTRFS Assistant, for managing snapshots(backups) using the BTRFS file system.
+   - GNOME DISK, for assigning ownership of drives to yourself without the terminal.
+   -
+ - Several Terminal Adjustments:
+   - Shell is defaulted to ZSH, which gives the terminal colored syntax highlighting and auto completion.
- - DNF is tweaked so that the default input for "Enter" is "Yes" in Y/N questions.
+   - DNF is tweaked so that the default input for Enter is "Yes" in Y/N questions.
- - The user shell is changed to zsh in the terminal, enabling quality of life features such as colored syntax highlighting.
+   - Aliases for DNF added to zsh(and Bash!), they are listed here
+   - The [FoxFetch](https://github.com/FoxCertified/foxfetch-theme) Fastfetch theme is installed.

 #### Performance
  - The graphics card cache is increased to 10GB to reduce shader stutter, this is best paired with turning off vulkan pre-compile in Steam.